HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 2

-The Board of Trustees shall provide notice of all Public Meetings to all Members not less than ten (10) nor more than thirty (30) days prior to date of said meeting.
+The Board of Trustees shall provide notice of all Public Meetings to all Members not less than ten (10) nor more than thirty (30) days prior to the date of said meeting.
 This Notice shall state the place, date and time of the meeting and shall include a brief description of the agenda.

 Section 3